TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 ## Opsgenie Alarms (optional)

-The `1-3-opsgenie.py` will deploy an SNS Topic and a Subscription to receive AWS CloudWatch alarms and forward it to your Opsgenie server.
+The `1-3-opsgenie` template will deploy an SNS Topic and a Subscription to receive AWS CloudWatch alarms and forward it to your Opsgenie server.
 An Opsgenie CloudWatch API Key is necessary.

 Once this is deployed, you can enable alerting that's configured for particular resources.

+**Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.x/1-3-opsgenie.gen.template (replace `3.x` with the current minor version).

 ## Aurora Database